dialogware-com/docs/DOCS/ABOUT.md

 ## DIALOGWARE

-    With DIALOGWARE we build a software in minutes based on smart modularity
+build the software in minutes with DIALOGWARE AI

 Imagine, write and deploy your application.
 We provide a platform [#text2software](https://www.text2software.com/)